Who needs a foot orthotic?

 Will I have to wear orthotics for the rest of my life?

-When your pain is resolved, you may be able to go without them.
+The answer to this question is subjective and depends on the particulars of your case.
+But simply put, one has to wear orthotics until their purpose is fulfilled.
+Orthotics have to support the feet and alleviate pain.
+Once your pain is resolved, you may be able to go without them.
 However, Dr. Crosby may recommend you keep wearing them to keep your feet and legs properly aligned so as to prevent problems from recurring.

 How do I take care of my orthotics?